Vatican tickets to 2,000 years of masterpieces ✨

 When planning your visit, remember that final entry is at 6:00 p.m. on standard days and 12:30 p.m. on the free last Sunday.
 Arrive early to allow time for security screening.
 Vatican City enforces a modest dress code – visitors are advised to wear appropriate clothing that covers knees and shoulders for both men and women, with no exceptions.
 Sleeveless tops, shorts above the knee, and very short skirts will result in denied entry, so carry a lightweight scarf or shawl if visiting during warm weather.

 Guided tours are available and often include an optional audio guide, providing rich detail about the Vatican’s history, mythology, and architecture.
 Photography is permitted throughout most of the museums – the notable exception is the Sistine Chapel, where all photography and video recording are strictly prohibited.
-Should your plans change, most Vatican museum reservations offer a full refund if canceled 24 to 48 hours in advance.
-With a little preparation, your journey through the Vatican’s extraordinary collections will be as smooth and memorable as possible.

 Plan your trip and tour